abhi93shekJha/python_concepts/README.md

 Adds extra instance variables, methods to an existing class.
 Modifies an existing method as well.
-The decorater(the method) is called at the time of object creation.
+The extra attributes and behaviours get added when the class is defined.
+Or loaded.

 More information in the code.